Primal Integrative Wellness

 I’ve had eczema for years, not just since perimenopause.
 Can this still help?

 Yes.
-While Amy's niche focus is the worsening of skin conditions in perimenopause, the approach addresses root drivers of chronic inflammatory skin conditions regardless of when they began.
+While my niche focus is the worsening of skin conditions in perimenopause, the approach addresses root drivers of chronic inflammatory skin conditions regardless of when they began.
 Perimenopause may be amplifying a pre-existing condition—making it the ideal time to address the underlying inflammation.

 What if I’m completely overwhelmed and don’t know where to start?